-In the latest installment of Lowenstein Sandler's Cybersecurity Awareness Series, Ken Fishkin speaks with Kathleen A. McGee, partner in Lowenstein’s Emerging Companies & Venture Capital and White Collar Criminal Defense practice group; Kate Basmagian, Chair of the firm’s new ESG practice and partner in the Capital Markets & Securities practice; and Scott H. Moss, partner in the Investment Management Group and Chair of Lowenstein’s Fund Regulatory & Compliance group, about the SEC’s proposed new rules on cybersecurity and how they may impact publicly traded companies and specifically the investment management community.
+In the latest installment of Lowenstein Sandler's Cybersecurity Awareness Series, Ken Fishkin speaks with Kathleen A. McGee, partner in Lowenstein’s Emerging Companies & Venture Capital and White Collar Defense practice group; Kate Basmagian, Chair of the firm’s new ESG practice and partner in the Capital Markets & Securities practice; and Scott H. Moss, partner in the Investment Management Group and Chair of Lowenstein’s Fund Regulatory & Compliance group, about the SEC’s proposed new rules on cybersecurity and how they may impact publicly traded companies and specifically the investment management community.

 Speakers: